 11. Watch Bill Nye the Science Guy

 If your kids haven’t watched Bill Nye the Science Guy before, they’re in for a real treat!
-Head to the , or watch on YouTube for safe experiments the kids can conduct at home.
+Head to the Bill Nye the Science Guy website , or watch on YouTube for safe experiments the kids can conduct at home.
 The wacky and engaging episodes are sure to get the whole family giggling and you’ll no doubt learn a few things along the way – we sure did!

 Keep the little ones entertained by changing up the usual shops game by getting them to play op shops!
 What’s the difference?
 Well, it’s about learning to buy second-hand instead of buying new and what the value of doing so includes, such as: